kaelynhughes/dronecones-design/API Draft.md

 Response fail: {error: string} 400

-### See previous note, this would need the employee's username to find orders performed by drones they
+### See previous note, this would use the employee's username to find orders performed by drones they
 ### own, and then calculate their earnings on the server.

 # Register Drone